fjxmlinyang/yang-page/_pages/about.md

   - /about.html
 ---

 My name is Yang Lin.
 Welcome to my personal page!
-The page is working progress to record me on what I interest in: making decisions under uncertainty: stochastic optimization, risk, machine learning model, etc. Expertise in applying hybrid optimization and machine learning models to solve business, energy, technology, and healthcare challenges.
-With solid programming, data analysis, teaching experience, and a significant ability to work independently or as a part of a team.
+The page is recording what I interest in: making decisions under uncertainty.
+It includes some elements: stochastic optimization, risk, statistical learning theory, and machine learning model, etc. Also, some projects I have done.
+And?